 KBC Bank and KB Consult were summoned separately or jointly to court in 28 legal actions.
 This resulted in 20 lawsuits of which 17 are still pending before the courts.
 In one lawsuit the court ruled that KB Consult was summoned as third party without cause and therefore the claim was dismissed.
 In two lawsuits, of which one is degree of appeal, the claims of the Belgian State were dismissed and the judgments are definite.
 Subsequently the provision for these cases was offset in the accounts.
 KB Consult was placed under suspicion by an investigating magistrate in December 2004.
-A provision of EUR 27.8 million (status as at 30 September 2014) has been constituted to cover the potential impact of any liability with respect to these actions.
+A provision of EUR 28.1 million (status as at 30 June 2015) has been constituted to cover the potential impact of any liability with respect to these actions.

 In addition to KB Consult and KBC Bank, KBC Group was also summoned before the Chambers section of the Court of First Instance in Bruges on 25 February 2009.
 The charges against the aforesaid KBC entities only relate to the use of false documents.
 The trial was postponed several times.
-On 9 November 2011 a judgment ordered KBC Bank and KB Consult be prosecuted together with 21 other parties indicted of various crimes with regard to tax fraud.
+On 9 November 2011 a judgment ordered KBC Bank and KB Consult to be prosecuted together with 21 other parties indicted of various crimes with regard to tax fraud.
 The claim against KBC Group was dismissed.
 An appeal was lodged against this dismissal by the Prosecutor and two civil parties.
-The hearing date is set for 13 January 2015.
+The judgment on appeal is scheduled for 27 October 2015.